YvesCoding/vuescrolljs/docs/README.md

 actionText: Get Started →
 actionLink: /guide/
 features:
+- title: Options based
+  details: As long as we simply modify the configuration, we can produce a lot of results.
 - title: Simple and Easy
   details: Very simple and easy to get started
 - title: Rich configuration